Our goal is to share information and products that are truly helpful to renters.

 What is a savings account?

 A savings account is an account opened at a bank or, banking institution, that grows over time with interest.
+Savings accounts can be a great place to store funds and earn interest.
 An added bonus, your money is FDIC insured, which means up to $250,000 of the money in your account would be covered if the bank failed.
 Sometimes, the account has a minimum balance you need to keep in order to avoid penalties (though more often, there are accounts with no minimum balance requirements) and sometimes there are limits to the number of times you can take money out of the account.

 While it may seem like these are unnecessary restrictions, they have a side effect of actually helping you with your goals.
 They are essentially forcing you into keeping money in that account, which is good if you’re trying to, you know, save money.
 The final incentive to keep money in the account is the interest rate associated with the account, which will help you make money — the more you have in there, the more your money will grow from the interest.
 When you’re just starting out with your savings, it might not make a huge difference, but it’ll get you used to saving money, which will be a handy habit to have when you’re making more!